Jank1510/space-tourism-website/README.md

 Multi page space tourism website with specific details getting the data from a .JSON developed in angular, using aos librery animation.

-**To do this challenge, you need a basic understanding of HTML CSS and JavaScript.**
+**To do this challenge, you need a basic understanding of HTML CSS JavaScript, TypeScrip and Angular.**